benevbright/react-navigation-collapsible/README.md

 ### Expo

-If you use Expo, add this lines in your App.js.
+If you use Expo, add this lines to your App.js.
 (It only affects Android)

 ```
 /* Support Expo */